 Maximum: 50 points Points / year # of years Total

 Examination Committee 10

 Education & Residency Committee 10

 Credentials Committee 10

 Nomination Committee 3

 Appeal Committee (only in the event of an appeal) 10

 Board [] 10

 Chairmanship of a Committee 3

-Nationally recognized Buiatrics Committee (max.
+Nationally recognized Buiatrics 2

+Committee (max.
 15 points) 3

-Overall total 1

-A written confirmation of service indicating function and year must be provided for National Buiatric
+A written confirmation of service indicating function and year must be provided for National Buiatric Committees.

-Committees.

-Relevant contribution to position papers by request of the Board
+Relevant contribution to position papers by request of the Board or third party organisation